sematext/docs/docs/logagent/installation-windows.md

-Title: Install Logagent on Windows
+title: Install Logagent on Windows
+description: Logagent, Sematext log shipper and Logstash alternative, is available as node.js npm package for Linux, Mac, and Windows.
+It has automatic Systemd or Upstart service scripts installation and seamless logging system service integration with our logs management and analysis platform

 ## Installation on Windows